Huks History, Family Crest & Coats of Arms

 Early History of the Huks family

-Another 175 words (12 lines of text) covering the years 1185, 1221, 1279 and 1568 are included under the topic Early Huks History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Huks research.
+Another 88 words (6 lines of text) covering the years 1185, 1221, 1279, 1568, 1581 and 1529 are included under the topic Early Huks History in all our PDF Extended History products and printed products wherever possible.

 Huks Spelling Variations